medical-software-quality/project-quality-plan/quality_plan.md

 * Software development follows the software development SOP[^3].

-* All software developers in this project are trained in the software development SOP.
+* All software developers are trained in the software development SOP.

 * Changes to the software development SOP[^3] are communicated to the software developers.

-* Hiring of new developers includes a technical assessment based on the software development SOP.

 ## Validation

 * All validation activities are performed throught "tests".

-* A test is either relevant or, although it may be executed as part of the validation, it is not described.
+* A test is either relevant or it is not described.

 * A test is relevant when:
     * it tests a requirement described in the function specification